Milk of Magnesia Side Effects

 Generic Name: magnesium hydroxide

-Note: This document contains side effect information about magnesium hydroxide.
-Some of the dosage forms listed on this page may not apply to the brand name Milk of Magnesia.
+Note: This page contains information about the side effects of magnesium hydroxide.
+Some of the dosage forms included on this document may not apply to the brand name Milk of Magnesia.

 For the Consumer